bluesky-social/atproto-website/content/specs/atp.md

 ## Protocol Structure

-**Identity:** account control is rooted in stable [DID](/specs/did) identifiers, which can be rapidly resolved to determine the current service provider location and cryptographic keys associated with the account.
+**Identity:** account control is rooted in stable [DID](/specs/did) identifiers, which can be rapidly resolved to determine the current service provider location and [Cryptographic keys](/specs/cryptography) associated with the account.
 [Handles](/specs/handle) provide a more human-recognizable and mutable identifier for accounts.

 **Data:** public content is stored in content-addressed and cryptographically verifiable [Repositories](/specs/repository).
 Data records and network messages all conform to a unified [Data Model](/specs/data-model) ([IPLD](https://ipld.io/docs/data-model/), with [CBOR](https://en.wikipedia.org/wiki/CBOR) and JSON representations).